Maybe you think I’ve lost my mind by even thinking about replacing a planner with (only!) a habit tracker.

-Next, you should create your own habit tracker which, of course, does take some of your time.
+Next, you should create your own habit tracker, which, of course, does take some of your time.

 But even if you feel your days are already booked out or don’t consider yourself as an artistic type of person (or any other reason you might have which makes you uncomfortable or unwilling to create your habit trackers on a monthly basis), that doesn’t mean you should give up on this planning system just yet.

 Alternatively, you can consider finding some printable files (bonus if they’re also editable) which you can easily use over and over again.
-You can find a lot of different habit trackers online which you can use instantly.
+You can find a lot of different habit trackers online that you can use instantly.